jansplichal2/refacsql/README.md

 python refactor_proc.py \
   --proc-name usp_ProcessOrders \
   --audit-log ./logs/usp_ProcessOrders.audit.jsonl \
-  --user-notes "It is safe to remove the filtering by IsArchived, which is obsolete."
+  --user-notes "It is safe to remove the filtering by IsArchived, which is obsolete." \
+  --dry-run
 ```

 ## Configuration